 Zhang J, Mamlouk AM, Martinetz T, Chang S, Wang J, Hilgenfeld R: PhyloMap: an algorithm for visualizing relationships of large sequence data sets and its application to the influenza A virus genome.
 BMC Bioinformatics 12, 248, 2011.

-Academic aims and contributions to the university’s strategy
+Academic Aims and Contributions to the University’s Strategy